-I’ve been a nomad most of my life and have lived in a variety of environments that included several large homes and apartments, a small Hollywood bungalow and a double-wide mobile home.
+I’ve been a nomad most of my life and have lived in a variety of environments that included several large homes and apartments, a small Hollywood bungalow, a double-wide mobile home, and a room in a home.
 Since the tender age of four, I’ve lived exclusively in Southern California in so many different places I’ve lost count.
-Now that I’m over 60, I’m having another go at apartment life.
-It has its advantages and disadvantages, but I’m mostly liking it.
+At various time, I enjoyed apartment life which has its advantages and disadvantages.

-After a decade + of ups and downs. . .
+After years of ups and downs. . .

 Apartment tenants, as opposed to those in rental homes, aren’t at as much at risk of being asked to leave if the building changes owners.
 I’ve had to move several times from rental homes after the landlord sold it.

-If something goes wrong in our apartment we put in an online service request and a handyman shows up within 24-48 hours.
-There’s an emergency number if we require immediate assistance (like a flood – which happened when our neighbor’s water heater leaked into my bedroom)
+Handyman on call– If something went wrong in our apartment we put in an online service request and a handyman showed up within 24-48 hours.

 Utility costs are minimal.
-When I lived in the big house the utility bill was like a mortgage payment, especially in the summer.
-Our electricity and water bill is a fraction of that for the apartment.
+When I lived in a big house our utility bill was as much as a mortgage payment, especially in the summer.
+Utility costs for an apartment are less and are sometimes included in the rental fee.

-Security – We have a guard who patrols the complex at night and there’s always a neighbor nearby in case of emergency.
+Security – Most upscale apartment complexes have security staff that patrols the complex at night and there’s always a neighbor in a neighboring apartment in case of emergency.